Starting a business without money: these are your options

 Workplace

 You can set up your workspace in your own home.
 This will save you rental costs for an office.
-Does your workplace have its own entrance, toilet and water connection?
+Does your workplace have its own entrance, toilet, and water connection?
 If so, you may be able to deduct the cost of these (in Dutch) in your tax return.
-Can't receive clients at home?
-In many industries it is normal to meet in catering industries or flex offices.
-You can rent a meeting room with wifi for just a few tens per hour.
-These too are business expenses that you can deduct on your income tax return.
+If you cannot meet clients at home, it is normal in many sectors to meet in cafes or flex offices.
+It is not expensive to rent a meeting room with wifi for an hour or 2 and this is also a business expense that you can deduct on your income tax return.

 Business transport

 Do you need a car for your work?
-Find out in advance what is the cheapest way for you.
+Find out in advance what will be cheapest for you.
 Having a company car affects how much tax you pay and what deductions you have.
 Use our tool (in Dutch) to calculate which choice will save you the most.

 7. I do need money to start a business.
 How can I secure these funds?